Measles

 - Does the patient have an illness clinically compatible with measles?

-- Fever (greater than 101℉) AND
+- Fever (greater than 101°F) and

-- Generalized maculopapular rash AND
+- Generalized maculopapular rash and

 - At least one of the "Cs" (cough, coryza, or conjunctivitis)